- Our Vision

-The ongoing evolution of PAR has had a lasting impact in fields ranging from community development to education, public engagement, and organizational life.
-All formulations of collaborative inquiry have in common the idea that research must be done “with” people and not “on” or “for” people.
+Our research and related publications contribute many new ideas and practical tools to this longstanding tradition by weaving together insights and lessons from critical, clinical and pragmatic perspectives on PAR.
+Our approach builds on the common idea that research must be done “with” people and not “on” or “for” people.
 Inquiry of this kind makes sense of the world through efforts to transform it, as opposed to simply observing and studying human behavior and people’s views about reality in the hope that meaningful change will happen somewhere down the road.

 Various publications emerging from this work are grounded in genuine examples of collective fact-finding and analysis facilitated by the authors and colleagues from around the world.
 They show how to move beyond the narrow set of qualitative (focus group, interview, story telling) and quantitative (survey) methods commonly used in mainstream research, and employ 'skillful means' to mesh knowledge-making with real life experimentation and the ideals of justice and genuine democracy.

 The methods and conceptual underpinnings presented on this website build on lessons from different disciplines, scientific traditions, and theoretical frameworks.
 By engaging with theories of knowledge and society we hope to create more space for teaching PAR in the university environment.
 Even though PAR has been around for 70 years, it is still not taught systematically at universities, in part because it is considered too light theoretically and substantively.
 Theoretical commentaries and detailed case studies published here and elsewhere are meant to correct this view.
 In the end, theory matters and makes a difference in the methods you choose and the way you do research.
 As Kurt Lewin put it, "there is nothing so practical as a good theory."